NREL/MAGMA/readme.md

 ##To Run:
 1. Copy run_html_output.R and input_data.csv into another folder associated with your project specific repository.
 2. Edit input_data.csv to point to the required databases, input files, and generator categories for your project.
-3. If using a CSV to map gnerator name to type, create this.
+3. If using a CSV to map generator name to type, create this.
-4. If using a CSV to map generator name to region and zone, create this.
+4. If creating individual region and zone dispatch stacks, create CSV to map generator name to region and zone.
 Without this file, individual region and zone dispatch stacks will not work.
 5. Edit run_html_output.R to point to your input_data.csv
 6. Run: ```source('run_html_output.R')```